Ryszard Nawrocki

 Ryszard Nawrocki (7 March 1940 – 25 April 2011) was a Polish film and stage actor, known for his voice skills and work in the dubbing industry.

 Biography

 In 1966 he graduated from the Aleksander Zelwerowicz State Theatre Academy.
 Since 1969 until the death he worked in Polish Theatre in Warsaw.
 In 1988 he was awarded with Polish Silver Cross of Merit.

-As a voice actor he dubbed many characters from animated films, including Rabbit from Winnie-the-Pooh, Cogsworth from Beauty and the Beast, Zazu from The Lion King.
+As a voice actor he dubbed many characters from animated films, including Rabbit from Winnie-the-Pooh, Cogsworth from Beauty and the Beast, Iago From Aladdin The Return Of Jafar (1994 Movie) Zazu from The Lion King.
 Porky Pig and Asterix.